 People with a mental illness can recover.
-They are recovered when they:
+A number of factors support the process of recovery:

-You can learn to cope with your mental illness if you seek help that is appropriate to the condition of your health.
-Many simple measures can help you:
+You can learn to cope better with your mental illness if you seek help that is appropriate for your condition.
+A number of simple measures can help you:

-Knowing your medical condition and the treatments that are available can help you better recognize the symptoms of mental illness and make the right decisions.
+Knowing about your condition and the treatments that are available can help you recognize the symptoms of mental illness more easily and make better decisions.

 Also, find community resources that can support you in your recovery.
 Among these resources, identify which ones offer services in crisis situations.

-If you are well informed, you can act fast to prevent a relapse, use available resources as needed and recover better.
+If you are well informed, you will be able to act more quickly to prevent relapses, use available resources when you need them and recover better.

-Health and social services professionals must provide you with all the necessary information to allow you to choose treatments in a free and informed way.
+Health and social services professionals must provide you with all the information you need to make free and informed decisions about your treatment.
 They must give you complete information in language that you understand.

-If you need assistance and accompaniment to understand your rights or to have them enforced, you can receive free services.
-To learn more, contact a mental-health rights and advocacy association in your area.
-To find contact information for the association in your area, visit the Association des groupes d’intervention en défense des droits en santé mentale du Québec website (Québec association for mental health rights advocacy groups – available in French only).
+If you need assistance or support to understand your rights or to make sure they are respected, you can obtain free services.
+To find out more, contact the mental health rights advocacy group in your area.
+To find contact information for the group in your area, visit the Association des groupes d’intervention en défense des droits en santé mentale du Québec website (in French only).

-Being well prepared for your appointments with your health-care professional enables you to take full advantage of these meetings.
-For example, in order not to forget anything, write down details regarding your symptoms and questions that you would like to discuss with him or her.
+By being well prepared for your appointments with your healthcare professional, you will be able to get the most out of these meetings.
+For example, to make sure you don’t forget anything, write down any questions you would like to ask and details about your symptoms that you would like to discuss with them.

-You may benefit from going to your appointment with someone you trust, especially at the beginning.
-During your appointment with the health-care professional, this person can help you better describe your situation and state of health.
-After the appointment, this person can help you remember the information you received and discuss it with you.
-This person can also offer support if you need it.
+It may help if you go to your appointment with someone you trust, especially at the beginning of your recovery.
+During your appointment with the healthcare professional, this person can help you describe your situation and your condition better.
+After the appointment, they can help you remember the information you were given and talk with you about what the professional told you.
+They can also offer you their support if you need it.

-Join forces with those who have already experienced the same situations as you.
-Meeting people who have experienced the same thing as you and talking with them can help you in many ways.
-It helps with the search for solutions, improves quality of life and helps fight the stigma surrounding mental illness.
+Join forces with people who have already experienced the same situations as you.
+Meeting people who have experienced the same thing as you and talking with them can help you in various ways.
+It can help you find solutions, improve your quality of life and helps fight the stigma surrounding mental illness.

-Mental illness is painful for the person experiencing it, but it is also difficult for the person’s family and friends who want to help and be useful.
-The recovery process is better when the person with a mental illness receives help, along with the people around him or her.
-Many resources are intended for the loved ones of people suffering from a mental illness.
-Encourage your family and friends to consult these resources so that they can understand your symptoms and help.
-To learn more, read Living With a Person Suffering From Mental Illness.
+Mental illness is tough for the person who is affected, but can also be difficult for their family and friends who want to help and be useful.
+The recovery process is better when both the person with a mental illness and their family and friends receive help.
+There are many resources available for the loved ones of people suffering from a mental illness.
+Encourage your family and friends to consult these resources so that they can stay fully involved with you.
+To find out more, consult the page Living With a Person Suffering From Mental Illness.

 The information on this website by no means replaces the advice of a health professional.
 If you have questions regarding your health, contact Info-Santé 811 or see a health professional.